-At Asakusa’s 37th Samba Carnival, you are guaranteed to see the most dazzling array of beautiful telephoto lenses that you have ever witnessed—and the dancers are quite interesting too!
+At Asakusa’s 37th Samba Carnival, you are guaranteed to see the most dazzling array of beautiful telephoto lenses that you have ever witnessed—and the dancers are quite nice too!
 But seriously folks, this has become one of the major summer festivals in Tokyo.

 Reflecting Japan’s close ties with Brazil (Brazil has the largest Japanese diaspora in the world) the festival sees 18 ‘teams’ compete for the title with samba floats, drummers and of course dancers with tiny costumes and enormous feathered head dresses.